 1. Nomination of Guardian for Minor Children

-Single parent estate planning includes nominating a guardian for minor children.
-Nominating a legal guardian can make sure your children are cared for in the event of your death, disability, or incapacity.
-California guardianship laws allows an appointed family member or friend to do one or more of the following tasks for your children:
+Nominating a legal guardian can ensure your children are cared for in the event of your death, disability, or incapacity.
+More specifically, California guardianship laws allow an appointed family member or friend to take on one or more of the following tasks:

-- Make financial, educational, and medical decision on your child’s behalf
+2) Make financial, educational, and medical decision on your children’s behalf

-3. Healthcare Directive to Direct Right to Die Plans
+3. Writing a Healthcare Directive to Direct Right to Die Plans

-4. Plan to Handle Monies for Care of Children
+4. Planning for Handling Monies for Care of Children

-5. Protecting Your Children with Emergency Plans & College Plans
+5. Protecting Children with Emergency & College Plans

 Appointing a legal guardian and creating a living trust are estate planning tools that will protect your children in case of an emergency.
-As mentioned above, a nominated and appointed legal guardian will be able to make financial and educational decisions on behalf of your children.
-Single parent estate planning can include trust provisions that will allocate funds to cover your children’s college expenses.
+As mentioned above, a nominated and appointed legal guardian can make financial and educational decisions on your children’s behalf.
+Additionally, single parent estate planning can include trust provisions that will allocate funds specifically to cover your children’s college expenses.

 Help With Estate Planning for Single Parents

 Estate planning for single parents does not have to be costly.
-In fact, did you know you do not need a lawyer to draft your estate planning documents?
-A People’s Choice has prepared estate planning documents for over 35 years and offer several different options for single parents who want to get their estate in order should the unforeseen happen.
-Contact A People’s Choice for more information on our low-cost single parent estate planning packages to make sure your children are taken care of should you become disabled or incapacitated.
+In fact, you do not even need a lawyer to draft your estate planning documents!
+A People’s Choice has prepared estate planning documents for over 40 years, and we offer several different options for single parents’ estate planning.
+Contact us today for more information on our low-cost single parent estate planning packages.
+Plan for your children’s care in the case of your death, disability, or incapacitation.